abuasiyah/Linux-learning-module-README.md/Bandit/07-Level_5-6.md

 <img width="479" height="74" alt="Screenshot 2026-02-01 073739" src="https://github.com/user-attachments/assets/e6fbc787-4bfa-411c-b262-6481b9d1f0a4" />

-We can use the cat command and list the files one after the other, but that will be time-consuming. knowing i had to find a specific size a typed man find to look for someting that will help us look for size of a file.
+We can use the cat command and list the files one after the other, but that will be time-consuming. knowing i had to find a specific size a typed *man find* to look for something that will help us look for size of a file.
 ``` bash
 man find
 ```